Andrew Chatto: Private life

+In his will, Chatto acknowledged fatherhood of four illegitimate children- two sons and two daughters- by his mistress, Catherine (also later "Katharine"), née Heard, wife of Joshua Radway.
+After her husband's death, she married Chatto in 1899.
+Katharine died on 11 October 1905.

 Later life

-Katharine died on 11 October 1905.
-The 1911 census found Chatto living with his daughter Isobel and her family in Larkrise, Aldenham Road, Radlett, Hertfordshire.
-Chatto retired from publishing in 1912.
-He died the following year, on 15 March 1913, at his daughter's home.
-He was cremated at Golders Green on 18 March 1913.
-His estate was valued at just over £14,000, and probate was granted to his sons Thomas and Andrew.
+Chatto retired from publishing in 1912, and died 15 March 1913, at his daughter's home.
+In dying the year after he retired, Chatto was following the example of Windus, who retired from the firm in 1909 and died on 7 June of the following year.
+Chatto was cremated at Golders Green on 18 March 1913.
+His estate was valued at just over £14,000.
 His daughter Isobel retained possession of his papers, including handwritten letters, manuscripts and a few books, and sold them at Sotheby's in 1916.
-In dying the year after he retired, Chatto was following the example of Windus, who retired from the firm in 1909 and died on 7 June of the following year.